Rasmuskrogh/Group-project-Slaris-Lexicon/README.md

 Here you will create a navigation containing all of the celestial bodies that you fetch from the provided API, by following [this Figma sketch](https://www.figma.com/design/Snw8n1gba7Mbk6TCLEAB1A/JS-%2F-Solaris) (you could use the design from the header image of this task).
 All celestial bodies should be relatively proportional in size to each other.
 A click on a planet should redirect the user to the Single Planet Page.
 You must add a link to the Favorites Page.

 #### Single Planet Page
 Here you will incorporate the [design from the Figma sketch](https://www.figma.com/design/Snw8n1gba7Mbk6TCLEAB1A/JS-%2F-Solaris).
 Depending on witch planet you have clicked on, the color of the planet should vary.
 The transparent star background can be found in the *assets*-folder.
-You must also add a button where you user can add this planet to his/her favorites.
-If the visited planet is already a favorite, the button can be userd to remove the planets from his/her favorites.
+You must also add a button where your user can add this planet to his/her favorites.
+If the visited planet is already a favorite, the button can be used to remove the planet from his/her favorites.
 You should also create a link back to the Home Page.

 #### Favorites Page
 Here you get to choose your own design, but the theme should be in the same universe as the Figma sketches.
 Here the user will be able to see witch planets that are in his/her favorites list.
 A click on one of the planets here will redirect the user to the Single Planet Page for that planet.
 There must be a link on this page that takes the user back to the Home Page.